OsmosysSoftware/dev-standards/docker-setups/dotnet-github.md

 - **Application Errors:** If your application encounters errors inside the container, use `docker logs` to view container logs and pinpoint the root cause.
 You might need to adjust your Dockerfile commands or application configuration.
 - **Permissions Issues:** Double-check that your application has the required permissions to access files or resources within the container.
 Use `docker exec` to enter the container and examine file permissions.

-## 5.Best Practices for Enhanced Dockerization:
+## 5. Best Practices for Enhanced Dockerization:

 - **Multi-Stage Builds for Efficiency:** Consider adopting multi-stage builds to create smaller and more efficient images for production by separating the build and runtime environments in your Dockerfile.
 - **Persistent Data with Volumes:** Mount volumes using the `-v` flag with `docker run` to persist application data outside of the container, ensuring data survives container restarts.